marcolombardini/WP-RLS/README.md

 Forget about re-entering listing information by hand.
 Now seamlessly connect to the listings databases of the biggest real estate aggregators such as Zillow, Trulia, PadMapper and update your listings effortlessly.
 ##Description
 This plugin creates an XML File so real estate professionals can syndicate listings from a WordPress powered website.

+To see the feed in action go to www.yourwebsitename.com/?feed=zillow

 The current version only supports one specific theme but can be easily customized to work with any WordPress template or theme that has real estate listings.